Dissecting the explanatory power of ESG features on equity returns by sector, capitalization, and year with interpretable machine learning: Methods

 \subsection{Problem settings}

 Our goal is to understand how and what ESG features participate in the formation of price returns.
-More precisely, we examine whether ESG features bring additional information with respect to well-known factors.
+Specifically, we seek to investigate whether ESG features help capture information to explain the parts of stock returns realized at the time of the publication of the ESG data that are not accounted for by well-known equity factors, especially the market, size, and value factors.
 In a multi-factor model, one writes at time $t$

-where $r_{i,t}$ is return of asset $i$, $r_{f,t}$ the risk-free rate, $F_{k,t}$ the value of factor $k$ at time $t$ and $w_{i,k}$ is the factor loading; the idiosyncratic parts are $\alpha_i$, the unexplained average return, and the zero-average residuals $\epsilon_{i,t}$.
-In this work, we use the CAPM model and its extension, the Fama-French 3-factor model that includes market ($r_{m}$), size (SMB), and value (HML) factors \citep{fama1993common}.
+where $r_{i,t}$ is the return of asset $i$, $r_{f,t}$ the risk-free rate, $F_{k,t}$ the value of factor $k$ at time $t$ and $w_{i,k}$ is the factor loading; the idiosyncratic parts are $\alpha_i$, the unexplained average return, and the zero-average residuals $\epsilon_{i,t}$.
+In this work, we use the Capital Asset Pricing Model (CAPM) and its extension, the Fama--French 3-factor model that includes market ($r_{m}$), size Small Minus Big (SMB), and value High Minus Low (HML) factors \citep{fama1993common}.

-When data is abundant and of constantly high quality, the determinants of the idiosyncratic part can be found with standard tools.
-However, in our case, we must settle for a less ambitious goal.
-We investigate indeed here the most basic question: can ESG features help explain the sign (i.e., a single bit) of the idiosyncratic part of price returns?
-Mathematically, one needs to explain with the candidate features.
+ESG data are neither abundant nor of constantly high quality.
+Directly estimating the explanatory power of ESG features on price returns by estimating the idiosyncratic part of Equation \eqref{eqn:ff3}, $\alpha_i + \epsilon_{i, t}$, is a challenging task.
+Therefore, we settle in this study for a less ambitious goal.
+Specifically, we investigate whether ESG features help explain the sign of the idiosyncratic part of price returns.
+Mathematically, one needs to explain

+with the candidate features.
+Equation \eqref{eq:Y} means that the chosen target is 0 if the sign of the idiosyncratic parts $\alpha_i$ + $\epsilon_{i,t}$ is negative, and 1 if this sign is positive or null.